984234/homebrew-growl/README.markdown

 ## Usage

 Simply follow the instructions on install.
+If you want to use brew-growl without turning it on all the time,

+    brew growl install formula

+will work.
+Just use brew growl before pretty much any command. (brew-pip and brew-gem are supported)

 ## growlnotifier.rb